anna-filou/anna-filou.github.io/reading.md

   my-notes: |-
     This book's typesetting was gorgeous!
 Large, legible print on appealing pages.

-    I immediately assumed it was a self-help book when I saw the title.
+    I assumed it was a self-help book when I saw the title.
     It turns out it’s a business book—and a good one at that.

     Super quick read (few pages, big letters).
 I know I’ll need to come back to it often to instill the teachings into my head.